Forward Structure#

 Transfer

-This hydrological operator is derived from the GR models and is a simplified strucutre used in [Jay-Allemand et al., 2020].
+This hydrological operator is derived from the GR models and is a simplified structure used in Jay-Allemand et al. [2020].

 ../_images/grd_structure.svg